Dr. Joel Baumgartner

 More About Mesothelioma Specialist Dr. Joel Baumgartner

-Dr. Baumgartner is one of many peritoneal mesothelioma specialists emerging from the University of Pittsburgh Medical Center (UPMC), where he completed a surgical oncology fellowship.
+Dr. Baumgartner is one of many mesothelioma specialists who completed a fellowship for training at the University of Pittsburgh Medical Center (UPMC).

 Degree icon